 And even though good CDNs use caching (storing) files to avoid pointlessly reloading the same file each time for different site visitors, some image optimization is good practice for your site speed, ideally done when you are first creating new Posts or Pages in WordPress.

-1.8 Mb is a LOT for just ONE image on a blog that could have many images and with a few small optimizations, made with the excellent free Paint.net tool, the file size shrunk down to 135 Kb – can you actually see any quality difference between the 2 images?
+7.8 Mb is a LOT for just ONE image on a blog that could have many images and with a few small optimizations, made with the excellent free Paint.net tool, the file size shrunk down to 84 Kb!

 - Change the image format from .png to .jpeg